Estate Plans Can Protect Against Exploitation

 • Establishing a budget and sharing information with advisors and a trusted person, so any spending anomalies are easily flagged.

 Elder financial abuse is an all-too-common occurrence but taking proactive steps to safeguard the vulnerable family member is a good strategy to deter or thwart anyone intent on taking advantage of a loved one.
-Book a call with Estate Planning Attorney Rod Hatley today and protect your loved ones.
+Contact Estate Planning Attorney Rod Hatley today and protect your loved ones.